Jeremiah-Silva/Pacman/README.md

 This is a game application that has realistic nature and is simple to play.

-Pacman Game Project is a c console-based application, designed using JavaSript, HTML and CSS codes.
+Pacman Game Project is a c console-based application, designed using JavaSript and HTML codes.

 Here, the user-defined header file creates the source code, the behavior and moving direction of the Pacman are controlled by JavaScript code.